 Hobson points out that lightsabers without backpacks are currently not realistic since they would require D-size batteries to put forth power greater than those of a nuclear power plant.
 As such, Star Wars fans will now have to be content with Hobson’s lightsaber, which is the closest anyone has ever come to realizing the movie version.

 As an added bonus, Hobson’s lightsaber can even change colors.
 By adding strontium chloride, the beam becomes red.
 Similarly, boric acid gives a green color and sodium chloride turns the plasma blue.
 The lightsaber costs about US$4000.
 In addition to the lightsaber, Hobson has also created Captain America’s shield, Wolverine’s claws, and the thermal imaging helmet from the Predator series of films.

 Top sci-fi movie weapons

-Phaser: From the Star Trek franchise, a phaser gun fires off pulsed energy projectiles.
+In the Star Trek franchise, a phaser gun fires off pulsed energy projectiles.
 The gun has numerous firing modes, including burn, kill, stun, and vaporize.
 Though it is called a gun, they actually come in various sizes, including some versions big enough to be hosted on a spaceship.

-ARC gun: This one is from the 2009 movie District 9.
+This one is from the 2009 movie District 9.
 The gun is used by the alien species in the movie.
 When a target is hit, it explodes quite messily.
 The gun has a DNA restriction due to which only aliens can use it.
-Maybe in the future, we will have weapons with similar DNA restrictions where only a specific individual, lineage, or group will be able to wield it.
+Maybe in the future, we will have weapons with similar DNA restrictions where only a specific individual, lineage, or group will be able to wield them.